-With alcoholic drinks prohibited under Islamic law, beer sales in the Saudi Arabian market are totally reliant on the non alcoholic beer category.
+With alcoholic drinks prohibited under Islamic law, beer sales in the Saudi Arabian market are totally reliant on non alcoholic beer.
 The COVID-19 crisis led to a marked decline in non alcoholic beer sales in 2020.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).